Skip to content

 Building the Diagram

 The first step in using Bloom is to create a DiagramBuilder object.
 This object contains methods allowing you to declare types, substances, style selectors, shapes, constraints, and everything else you need to build your diagram.
-It takes in three arguments:
+It takes up to three arguments:

 • canvas: a Canvas object specifying the local coordinate system (and thus the aspect ratio) of your diagram.

-• variation: a string providing a seed for random sampling
+• variation: an optional string providing a seed for random sampling

 • lassoStrength: an optional number (default 0) specifying the strength with which the diagram should encourage continuity.
 If you notice your diagram acting 'jumpy', you might consider increasing this value.

-When we're done, we call .build() to get the diagram object.
+When you're done building your diagram, await .build() to get the diagram object.

-It’s not strictly necessary to destructure the DiagramBuilder methods, but it’s convenient, and for the remainder of these tutorials we assume that every method we need has been destructured.
+Destructuring the DiagramBuilder methods isn't strictly necessary, but for the remainder of these tutorials we assume that every method we need has been destructured.
 We do recommend keeping a reference to the original db variable like above, in case you want to pass it to a helper function.

 On to the diagramming!
 Our diagram needs to have two circles, and an arrow connecting them.
 While we could declare those shapes right away, Bloom encourages you to first declare the abstract objects in your scene, and define rules to style those objects.
 This leads to better reusability, better readability, and often fewer bugs.